Oldsmobile V8 engine: Generation II

 The second generation of Oldsmobile V8s was produced from 1964-1990.
 Most of these engines were very similar, using the same bore centers and a 9.33 in deck height, raised on "big-block" versions to 10.625 in.
 Big-block and Diesel versions also increased the 2.5 in main bearing journal to 3.0 in for increased strength.
-All generation-2 small-block Olds V8s used a stroke of 3.385 in.
+All generation-2 small-block Olds V8s used the same stroke of 3.385 in.
 The big-block engines initially used a forged crankshaft with a stroke of 3.975" for the 1965-1967 425 and 400 CID versions; starting in 1968, both the 400 CID and the 455 CID big blocks used a stroke of 4.25 in, with crankshaft material changed to cast iron except in a few rare cases.

 These were wedge-head engines with a unique combustion chamber that resulted from a valve angle of only 6°.
 This was much flatter than the 23° of the small-block Chevrolet and 20° of the Ford small-block wedge heads.
 This very open and flat chamber was fuel efficient and had lower than average emissions output.
 It was the only GM engine to meet US emission standards using a carburetor all the way up to 1990.

 330

-The first second-generation Oldmobile V8 330 CID "Jetfire Rocket" introduced in 1964 and produced through 1967.
+The first second-generation Oldsmobile V8 330 CID "Jetfire Rocket" introduced in 1964 and produced through 1967.
 It was released one year earlier than the tall deck 425, and debuted the standard 3.385 in stroke; bore was 3.938 in.
 330s were painted gold and had forged steel crankshafts.
-The 4 barrel versions had a larger diameter harmonic damper, the 2 barrel only a balancer hub without the rubberized outer ring.
+The 4-barrel versions had a larger diameter harmonic damper, the 2 barrel only a balancer hub without the rubberized outer ring.

 400

-The 400 CID version was the second tall-deck "big-block" Olds.
+The 400 CID version was the second, tall-deck "big-block" Olds.
 Two distinct versions of the 400 CID engine were made: